Home

 Have a great weekend and if you create any math-related art, please share with all of us on the corkboard.
 If you find something cool on the web please share that as well.
 I hope to share community content in a post on Monday.

 Just updated your iPhone?
-You'll find new features for TV, Messages, News, and Shortcuts, as well as important bug fixes and security patches.
-Find out what's new and changed on your iPhone with the iOS 17.6 update.
+You'll find updated Apple Intelligence capabilities, new wallpapers, and enhancements to Calculator, PDF cropping, and Live Voicemail, among other useful features.
+Find out what's new and changed on your iPhone with the iOS 18.3 update.

-9 Comments
+Comments